Opening by Eric Pellini (coach, friend, and trainer)

 Because boundaries prompt the question, “What am I worth?” and require actions that reflect the degree to which you perceive your value.

-This then challenges your self narrative.
-Throughout our life we’re told to be less or be more of so many things- physical, emotional, spiritual etc. It can be paralyzing to ask for what we need in fear of being perceived as needy or weak.
+Recognizing what you need challenges you to play big and not shrink yourself to appease others.
+It can be paralyzing to ask for what we need because we can be perceived as needy or weak (we think…).
 But the highest form of strength and the biggest driver of inner peace comes from your ability to stay true to who you are and be vulnerable.
 How empowering is it to not only find your ground, but stand firm in it?
 Some of us are lucky enough to get to this point, quickly.

 For me, it’s been the single greatest determiner in my growth.

 I think one of the worst feelings is finding yourself in a space of receiving less than you deserve.
-It automatically kick starts your brain to bargain and justify why this situation is “fine”.
-It’s easier, temporarily, to stick to complacency and keep your needs at bay, but ultimately it leads to losing your sense of self because you aren’t staying true to who you really are.
+It kick starts your brain to bargain and justify why this situation is “fine”.
+It’s easier to stick to complacency and keep your needs at bay, but when you aren’t staying true to YOU how can you show up authentically in any relationship (not just romantic).

 Inner mantra: I can keep doing what I’ve been doing, or I can stop.